karimagnusson/zio-path/README.md

 You might also be interested in [zio-notes](https://github.com/karimagnusson/zio-notes).

-The latest release candidate adds methods to compresss and uncompress gzip, zip and tar.
+The latest release candidate adds methods to compress and uncompress gzip, zip and tar.

 #### Sbt
 ```sbt